vwu15/cdf_portfolio/README.md

 **3**   [[Code] Conducting Twitter Sentiment Analysis](https://github.com/vwu15/cdfportfolio/blob/master/%5BCode%5D%20Conducting%20Twitter%20Sentiment%20Analysis)

 - Blurb: This code allows the user to enter a term or phrase; searches Twitter for tweets containing that term or phrase; classifies those tweets as either positive, negative, or neutral; and returns the percentages of positive, negative, and neutral tweets to the user.
-The code was the result of my Twitter sentiment analysis research project for a Python programming class.
+The code was a part of my Twitter sentiment analysis research project for a Python programming class.
 - Contribution: As a programming enthusiast, I downloaded API packages, created a graphical user interface for an existing sentiment analysis code, and connected the frontend to the backend using Python.
 - Photo Caption: The term "Obama" is entered into the search and the sentiment analysis returns positive results to the user.